Grzędzice

-Grzędzice (German Seefeld) is a village in the administrative district of Gmina Stargard, within Stargard County, West Pomeranian Voivodeship, in north-western Poland.
+Grzędzice (Seefeld) is a village in the administrative district of Gmina Stargard, within Stargard County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 6 km north-west of Stargard and 27 km east of the regional capital Szczecin.

-For the history of the region, see History of Pomerania.

 The village has a population of 841.

+History

+During World War II, on 5 February 1945, the village was the site of a stopover during the German-organised march of some 6,000 Polish prisoners of war from the Oflag II-D camp headed westwards.